emacstheviking/gnuprolog-json/README.md

 # Feedback

-Us and abuse.
+Use and abuse.
 Again, YMMV, it might contains bugs and aother flaws so if you find anything wrong or want an addition or suggest an improvement please get in touch.